triton-inference-server/server/docs/protocol/extension_statistics.md

   output tensor data produced by the model framework / backend.
 For example, this duration should include the time to copy output tensor data from the GPU.

+- "cache_hit" : The count of response cache hits and cumulative duration to lookup and extract output tensor data from the Response Cache on a cache hit.
+  For example, this duration should include the time to copy output tensor data from the Response Cache to the response object.

 ```
 $batch_stats =